-The Interim Assessment Program is an integrated assessment system designed to help classroom teachers monitor their students' attainment of the curriculum benchmarks outlined in Florida's Next Generation Sunshine State Standards (NGSSS) and Sunshine State Standards (SSS).
+The Interim Assessment Program is an integrated assessment system designed to help classroom teachers monitor their students' attainment of the curriculum benchmarks outlined in Florida's Next Generation Sunshine State Standards (NGSSS).
 It provides the following resources:

-- Interim Assessment tests (IA) are administered as a Baseline, Fall, and Winter tests, and - Benchmark Assessment Item Bank, provided to classroom teachers for their use in creating classroom assessments.
+- Interim Assessment tests (IA) are administered as Baseline, Fall, and Winter tests, and - Benchmark Assessment Item Bank, provided to classroom teachers for their use in creating classroom assessments.

-The Interim Assessment Program provides support for instruction in reading, mathematics, and science.
+The Interim Assessment Program provides support for instruction in reading, mathematics, science and social studies.

-This Administration Program Guide provides a brief description of each component of the Interim Assessment Program, and provides the information school staff will need to administer the Interim Assessment tests in 2011 - 2012.
+This Administration Program Guide provides a brief description of each component of the Interim Assessment Program, and provides the information school staff will need to administer the Interim Assessment tests in 2012 - 2013.